Table of Contents

 They define Succession Management as an integrated approach to workforce recruitment, development, and retention, to ensure that the organization has candidates prepared for individual success who can also contribute to the success of the organization.

-The City of Plattsburgh has developed a rating exercise that allows utilities to rate their own status in relation to Succession Planning.
+John Ruff with the City of Plattsburgh has developed a rating exercise that allows utilities to rate their own status in relation to Succession Planning.
+Click on image to view presentation.

 Plattsburgh, New York